Search

 • Squeeze: This phase aggregates the spatial dimensions (width and height) of the feature maps across each channel into a single value, using global average pooling.
 This results in a compact feature descriptor that summarizes the global distribution for each channel, reducing each channel to a single scalar value.

-• Excitation: In this step, the model using a full-connected layer applied after the squeeze step, produces a collection of per channel weight (activations or scores).
+• Excitation: In this step, the model using a full-connected layer applied after the squeezing step, produces a collection of per channel weight (activations or scores).
 The final step is to apply these learned importance scores to the original input feature map, channel-wise, effectively scaling each channel by its corresponding score.

 Squueze and excitation block.